Johns Manville: Asbestos litigation and bankruptcy

 Starting as early as 1929, Johns-Manville employees began claiming disability from lung diseases.
 The claims settled out of court, with a secrecy order.
-In 1943, Samac Laboratory in New York confirmed the link between asbestos and cancer, but Johns-Manville suppressed the report.
+In 1943, Saranac Laboratory in New York confirmed the link between asbestos and cancer, but Johns-Manville suppressed the report.
 From approximately 1930 to 1950, attorney Vandiver Brown handled involvement in such lawsuits.
 Files and testimony alleged that "[Johns-Manville] maintained a policy into the 1970s of not telling its employes that their physical examinations showed signs of asbestosis".

 In 1943, Johns-Manville suppressed a report confirming the link between asbestos and cancer.
 During the 1960s, 1970s and 1980s, the company faced thousands of individual and class action lawsuits based on asbestos-related injuries such as asbestosis, lung cancer and malignant mesothelioma.
 Many new settlements included offering $600 for asbestosis, while the FAIR Act called for $12,000 for this condition level.

 As a result, the company voluntarily filed for chapter 11 bankruptcy protection in 1982.
 At that time, it was the largest company in United States history to have done so.
 The filing shocked financial analysts, but a few, such as Gary J. Aguirre, had predicted the filing and had forced the company to post a bond to guarantee payment to their clients.

-The bankruptcy was resolved by the formation of the Manville Trust to pay asbestos tort claimants in an orderly fashion by giving the trust the lion's share of the equity in the company.
+The bankruptcy was resolved by the formation of the Manville Trust to pay asbestos tort claimants in an orderly fashion by giving the trust the majority of the equity in the company.
 The bankruptcy took over five years to process and resulted in protracted litigation.
 The Manville Trust is still in operation today.